rob-dev-builder/Fridget/README.md

-### Fridge-It
+# Fridge-It
-This a personal app to track items in a fridage.
+This a personal app to track items in a fridge.

-# A starter project for React/Redux
+### A starter project for React/Redux

 > A minimalistic React/Redux starter project